Grand Tour of Indochina

 In Vietnam, enjoy a medley of cruises on the Saigon River (dinner), Mekong River, Thu Bon River, Perfume River and at Ha Long Bay (lunch).
 A traditional Baci ceremony unique to Laos, with a shaman, a small group of elders and traditional Lao musicians.
-In Cambodia, enjoy an Apsara dance dinner and show and visit the Apsara Art Association which gives orphans and children in poverty access to music and education.
+In Cambodia, enjoy an Apsara dance dinner and show and visit the Champey Academy of Arts.